 Please send applications and enquiries to: firstname.lastname@example.org

-The 2017 Royal College of Occupational Therapy (RCOT) Roadshow will take place on Thursday 28 September 2.00 p.m.- 8.30 p.m. at the House for an Art Lover, Glasgow and will be entitled “Championing Occupational Therapy”.
+The 2017 Royal College of Occupational Therapy (RCOT) Roadshow took place on Thursday 28 September 2.00 p.m.- 8.30 p.m. at the House for an Art Lover, Glasgow and was entitled “Championing Occupational Therapy”.

 2017 Scottish Western Annual Review Meeting (ARM)